michael-trovato/advanced-macro-calculator/README.md

 Measure your waist circumference around the naval, then divide that number by your height (in the same units).

-Your WHtR should be less than 0.5.
+Your WHtR should be less than 0.5 for optimal health.

 #### Boundary Values
 - 0.4–0.49: Healthy